Principle Approach Homeschool Senior Thesis

-As parents, we have the blessing and joy of being our high schooler’s mentor.
-Our role is to help guide our young men and ladies in the process of researching their topic and cheer them on in the application of the 4R Method.
-Additionally, we’re to help prepare them for the oral presentation and defense of their thesis which reflect their personal convictions.
+As parents, we have the blessing and joy of being our homeschool high schooler’s mentor.
+Our role is to help guide our sons and daughters in the process of researching their topic and encouraging them in the application of the philosophy and 4R Method.
+Additionally, we’re to help prepare them for an oral presentation and defense of their thesis which reflect their personal convictions.

 - Mentor your high schooler and nurture inspiration, guide the development, writing, and defense of his/her Biblical principle reasoning.

-- Senior Thesis is another step away from setting aside childish thinking and stepping into more mature Christian thinking that we’ve been able to witness first hand as we raise and teach our children.
+- Senior thesis demonstrates more mature Christian thinking that we’ve been able to witness first hand as we raise and teach our children.
 “When I was a child, I spoke and thought and reasoned as a child.
 But when I grew up, I put away childish things.” -1 Corinthians 13:11 (NLT)

 - It’s their first philosophical contribution to the body of Christ.
 “Go, therefore, and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit,” -Matthew 28:19 (NASB)

-- Individual students are able to affect society for Christ. “[F]or it is God who is at work in you, both to [a]desire and to work for His good pleasure.” -Philippians 2:13 (NASB)
+- Individual students are able to affect society for Christ. “[F]or it is God who is at work in you, both to desire and to work for His good pleasure.” -Philippians 2:13 (NASB)

 - They form and share original thought.
 (God’s Principle of Individuality and Private Property.)